chrisjsewell/chrisjsewell.github.io/ipypublish/index.md

 It is recommended that you also set this cell as an initialisation cell (i.e. have `"init_cell": true` in the metadata)

+For existing notebooks: the **nb_ipypublish_all** and **nb_ipypublish_nocode** converters (see below) can be helpful for outputting a notebook, with identical content to that input, but with default metatags defining how content is to be output.

 ## Converting Notebooks

 The nbpublish script handles parsing the notebooks to nbconvert, with the appropriate converter.
 To see all options for this script: